zzzprojects/learn-orm/tutorials/ssis/error-flow-redirection.md

 <img src="images/error-flow-redirection-6.png" alt="Script Component Added">

-To connect the two components, select the **Lookup Currency Key** transformation and then drag its red arrow onto the new **Script** transformation and it will open the **Configure Error Output** dialog.
+To connect the two components, select the **Lookup Currency Key** transformation and then drag its red arrow onto the new **Script** transformation, and it will open the **Configure Error Output** dialog.

  - The red arrow represents the error output of the **Lookup Currency Key** transformation.
  - By using the red arrow to connect the transformation to the **Script** component, you redirect any processing errors to the **Script** component, which processes the errors and sends them to the destination.